duo-labs/webauthn/README.md

 This library is meant to handle [Web Authentication](https://w3c.github.io/webauthn) for Go apps that wish to implement a passwordless solution for users.
 While the specification is currently in Candidate Recommendation, this library conforms as much as possible to the guidelines and implementation procedures outlined by the document.

+### Deprecated
+This library is deprecated.
+While it will remain available it is very unlikely to receive further maintenance.

+The library has been forked as [github.com/go-webauthn/webauthn](https://github.com/go-webauthn/webauthn).
+We recommend this library as a natural successor, and it has migration documentation available.

 ### Demo at webauthn.io
 An implementation of this library can be used at [webauthn.io](https://webauthn.io) and the code for this website can be found in the Duo Labs repository [`webauthn-io`](https://github.com/duo-labs/webauthn.io).